efabless/openlane2/docs/source/usage/caravel/index.md

     "PDN_MACRO_CONNECTIONS": ["mprj vccd2 vssd2 VPWR VGND"],
 ```

-3. Change the new variables section to just have antenna and maximum wire-length
+3. Change the new variables section to just have the antenna and maximum wire-length
    variables

 ```json